enamhasan/Django-Cheat-Sheet/README.md

 # Setup environment for a new Django project
 - Create a new Project folder and navigate to it with $ cd <Project>
-- Create Python virtual env $ python3 -m venv venv
+- Create Python virtual env $ python3 -m venv my_venv
-- Activate virtual env $ source venv/bin/activate
+- Activate virtual env $ source my_venv/bin/activate
 - To deactivate virtual env $ deactivate (In case you need)
 - Install django $ pip install django
 - Install other package dependencies with $ pip install <package_name>.
 The best way to install all necessary packages is to create a requirements.txt file and list